 And you should know that prospective employers watch interns carefully; they like interns who have the right skills, but they are just as impressed by someone who is dependable, eager to help, flexible, and always willing to go the extra mile.

-The Division posts internship possibilities on the Opportunities section of this web site; but the options listed there are by no means the only internship opportunities available.
+The Division posts internship possibilities on our facebook page found at E-Media at UC; but the options listed there are by no means the only internship opportunities available.
 It is your responsibility to make the most of your internship experience!